kyverno/website/content/en/docs/Installation/_index.md

       - Replace=true
 ```

+#### Ownership Clashes

+ArgoCD automatically sets the `app.kubernetes.io/instance` label and uses it to determine which resources form the app.
+The Kyverno Helm chart installation also sets this label for the same purposes.
+In order to resolve this conflict, configure ArgoCD to use a different tracking mechanism as described in the ArgoCD [documentation](https://argo-cd.readthedocs.io/en/latest/user-guide/resource_tracking/#additional-tracking-methods-via-an-annotation).

 ### Notes for OpenShift Users

 Red Hat OpenShift contains a feature called [Security Context Constraints](https://docs.openshift.com/container-platform/4.11/authentication/managing-security-context-constraints.html) (SCC) which enforces certain security controls in a profile-driven manner.
 An OpenShift cluster contains several of these out of the box with OpenShift 4.11 preferring `restricted-v2` by default, for example.
 The Kyverno Helm chart defines its own values for the Pod's `securityContext` object which, although it confirms to the upstream [Pod Security Standards' restricted profile](https://kubernetes.io/docs/concepts/security/pod-security-standards/#restricted), may potentially be incompatible with your defined Security Context Constraints.
 Deploying the Kyverno Helm chart as-is on an OpenShift environment may result in an error similar to "unable to validate against any security context constraint".
 In order to get past this, deploy the Kyverno Helm chart with the `--set securityContext=null` flag.
 OpenShift will apply the defined SCC upon deployment.